 Trustees should agree to a financial transaction, so the starting point is all should sign for each financial transaction.
 If this makes management of the account inconvenient, the trustees can agree to reduce the requirement to two trustees.
 Do note the point below marked * before deciding how to operate the bank account.

 Do not be tempted to allow transactions based on your signature alone.
 If you have direct access to the trust fund, which includes the use of debit cards and internet banking, the trust will not be accepted by benefit agencies.

-The two most consistently helpful banks are Barclays and NatWest.
-Metro Bank has recently proved helpful.
-Some other banks can open an account for a trust, but I cannot say they are consistently helpful.
+The two most consistently helpful banks are Barclays and Metro Bank (£25,000 minimum initial deposit).
+Other banks can open an account for a trust, but I cannot say any are consistently helpful.

 Use of trust fund

 The trust is a device which holds your compensation and the golden rules are: